rao10/cassCosomology1/content/Post Atlantis Period/44 BCE.md

 >
 > (Data) There's Mommsen and the other guy.
 >
 > (L) Did Mommsen suggest Caesar was Jesus?
-He said he was the greatest man who ever lived, there's no question about that; but he didn�t suggest he was Jesus.
+He said he was the greatest man who ever lived, there's no question about that; but he didn't suggest he was Jesus.
 >
 > (Kniall) Alexander Hamilton made that comment to someone.
 >